Gurmeet-Sandhu/weather-app/README.md

 ![Credentials](https://i.ibb.co/GTHHYX3/credentials.png)

-**Step6** Create .env file in the root folder of you project and create a variable API_KEY and assign your API key to this variable
+**Step6** Create .env file in the root folder of you project after cloning the repository and create a variable API_KEY and assign your API key to this variable

 ```
 API_KEY = YOUR_API_KEY